scality/Zenko/docs/docsource/reference/command_reference/s3api_commands/head-object.rst

 ContentLength -> (long)

-  Size of the body in bytes.
+  Size of the body, in bytes

 ETag -> (string)

-  An ETag is an opaque identifier assigned by a web server to a specific version of a resource found at a URL
+  An ETag is an opaque identifier assigned by a web server to a specific version of a resource found at an URL.

 MissingMeta -> (integer)